Importing Packages

 5 limit_area=None,

-165 Subsets a bottom dataset to the range of an Sv dataset.
+220 Subsets a seafloor dataset to the range of an Sv dataset.
 Create a mask of

 TypeError: Input da_Sv must be of type DataArray. da_Sv was instead of type <class 'xarray.core.dataset.Dataset'>